dforth/creepy-squeegee/README.md

 ## Examples

 * **Password Field Control:** React password field control with visibility toggle.
 Shows simple dom manipulation based on user click.
 * **Ratings Control:** React ratings control with server update.
-Shows server side update via asynchronous request.
+Illustrates server side update via asynchronous request.
 * **Data Visualisation:** React control to visualize simple data.
-Shows timer based data retrieval from server.
+An example of timer based data retrieval from server.
-* **Scroller:** Decomposition of multiple controls into simpler components.
+* **Scroller:** React controls to do a simple item scroller.
+Example of decomposition of multiple controls into simpler components.
+* **Chat:** React example for a slightly more complex state rich interface.
+Example of an embedded application.
 * TBD...